Top 10 of the Worlds Fattest Persons & Heaviest in History

 7 – Robert Earl Hughes

 Robert Earl Hughes (b.
 4 June 1926 – d.
-10 July 1958 in Baylis, Illinois) was, during his lifetime, the heaviest human being recorded in the history of the world.
+10 July 1958 in Baylis, Illinois) was, during his lifetime, the fattest man alive being recorded in the history of the world.

 His chest was measured at 3.15 metres (10.3 ft), and he weighed an estimated 486 kilograms (1,070 lb) at his heaviest.
 At the age of six, he weighed 92 kilograms (200 lb); at ten, he weighed 171 kilograms (380 lb).
 By the time of his death, he weighed over half a ton.